sebapersson/SUC2_paper/README.md

 # About

-This is the GitHub repository for the manuscript *Work in progress* [1].
-This repository contains all the code required for reproducing the modelling results presented in the manuscript.
+This is the GitHub repository for the manuscript Fine-tuning of energy levels regulates SUC2 via a SNF1-dependent feedback loop [1].
+This repository contains all the code required for reproducing the modelling results presented in the paper.

 The aim of the modelling was to elucidate the mechanism behind recently collected single-cell time-lapse data of the *SUC2*-gene expression upon long term glucose starvation (Fig. 1) in *Saccharomyces cerevisiae*.
 To model the single-cell time-lapse data in an ODE-framework, two methods were used and compare.
 The standard two stage (STS) approach [2], and non-linear mixed effects (NLME) modelling [3].
 What causes the decrease in *SUC2*-expression (Fig. 1) is currently unknown.
 In the manuscript we propose, by combining dynamic modelling and experimental data, a mechanism for this decrease.